 Liam grew up in the small town of Douglas, MA, and studied Economics and International Studies at Boston College.
 His interest in international development began as an intern at the D-Lab at the Massachusetts Institute of Technology, where he supported monitoring and evaluation for social innovation programs around the world.
 Having never spent more than two weeks outside of Massachusetts, he decided to spend a semester studying in Sharjah, UAE and enjoyed the Middle East so much that he extended his stay to spend the summer working for the UN Relief and Works Agency for Palestine Refugees in Amman, Jordan.

 Following graduation, Liam moved to Washington DC to work for the National Democratic Institute, where he built the institute’s capacity to use monitoring and evaluation data to improve programs.
-Looking to focus more in depth on democratic values in the MENA region, Liam joined PartnersGlobal in 2020 to support the portfolio’s programs in Iraq and the Arabian Peninsula.
+Looking to focus more in depth on democratic values in the MENA region, Liam joined PartnersGlobal in 2020 to support the portfolio’s programs in Iraq and Yemen.

 Liam spends his time on camping trips, planning game nights, messing up recipes, and attending performances in DC.